dmitriano/Awl/README.md

 6. Bitset based on enum.
 7. A simple testing framework.

+Feel free to fork it, but keep in mind that version compatibility is not guaranteed and there is no warranty of any kind.

 Compiling on Windows with CMake and MSVC2017:

     cmake.exe ..\..\Awl -DCMAKE_GENERATOR_PLATFORM=x64